Safely Resuming Care

-Congestive heart failure (CHF) is a condition in which your heart’s ability to pump blood gradually declines.
+Congestive heart failure (CHF) is a cardiology condition in which your heart’s ability to pump blood gradually declines.
 Heart failure occurs over time and can cause symptoms of fatigue and breathlessness.

 The signs and symptoms of congestive heart failure somewhat vary from person to person.
 In general, people with congestive heart failure see symptoms like:

-If your doctor has concerns about your cardiovascular health or your risk for congestive heart failure, the leading expertise of the Dignity Health Heart and Vascular Institute of Greater Sacramento Advanced Heart Disease Clinic can help you take the steps toward living a heart healthy life.
+If your doctor has concerns about your cardiology health or your risk for congestive heart failure, the leading cardiology experts at the Dignity Health Heart and Vascular Institute of Greater Sacramento Advanced Heart Disease Clinic can help you take the steps toward living a heart healthy life.
 Find a Doctor near you today to learn about our trusted treatment options and personal care.